Biden wants an all-electric federal fleet. The question is: How will he achieve it?

 As of 2019, just 4,475 government-owned vehicles were electric, according to data from the General Services Administration.

-According to Biden’s order, officials will have 90 days to put together their plan for electrifying rest of the fleet.
+According to Biden’s order, officials will have 90 days to put together their plan for electrifying the rest of the fleet.
 It’s not yet clear what the timeline will be for eliminating combustion engine vehicles.

 In the meantime, there are plenty of questions about how the government will achieve this transformation.